90 Sights in Lyon, France (with Map and Images)

 The Grand Temple de Lyon, also known as the Temple des Brotteaux, is a Protestant place of worship located on the left bank of the Rhône, 3 quai Victor-Augagneur, in the 3rd arrondissement of Lyon.
 The parish is a member of the United Protestant Church of France.

 The Museum of Printing and Graphic Communication is one of the museums in Lyon whose main missions are to enrich, preserve, document and promote the book and graphic heritage to various audiences.
-Two banners mark the entrance to the Hôtel de la Couronne, the headquarters of the Musée de l'Imprimerie, located at 13, rue de la Poulaillerie.
+Created in 1964, it is located in the Hôtel de la Couronne, at 13, rue de la Poulaillerie in the 2nd arrondissement of the city.

 Wikipedia: Musée de l'imprimerie et de la communication graphique (FR), Website, Website

-The Saint-Augustin church, a building assigned to Catholic worship, is located in the 4th arrondissement of Lyon, at the intersection of the Denfert Rochereau and Jacquard streets.
-It constitutes the most recent parish sanctuary in the arrondissement, with the exception of the Sainte-Élisabeth church.
+The Saint-Augustin church, a building used for Catholic worship, is located in the 4th arrondissement of Lyon, at the intersection of Denfert Rochereau and Jacquard streets.
+It is the most recent parish sanctuary in the district, with the exception of the Sainte-Élisabeth church.

 The Church of Notre-Dame-de-l'Annonciation is a church assigned to Catholic worship located on Place de Paris, opposite the Vaise train station, in the 9th arrondissement of Lyon, of which it is a "real visual signal".